https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

-The expansion of the 2026 World Cup to 48 teams has allowed nations that previously could not have dreamed of qualifying to reach the biggest stage and cement their names in football history.
+The 2026 World Cup kicked off with 48 teams, the most of any edition, allowing nations that previously could not have dreamed of qualifying to reach the biggest stage and cement their names in football history.

-One of those nations, Curacao, will make its debut in Group E alongside four-time champions Germany, the ambitious Ecuador, and Ivory Coast.
-On paper, the group winner should be a foregone conclusion, but Ecuador and Ivory Coast seem determined to exceed expectations.
+One of those nations, Curacao, made its debut in Group E against four-time champions Germany, while the ambitious Ecuador took on Ivory Coast.

 Find out what MrFixitsTips has to say about Group E of the 2026 World Cup, including predictions, tactics, and odds.